SEAT Logo

 SEAT Logo 1960-1962

 In the early 1960s, the designers placed a red circle with the white word “SEAT” inside the gray ring and surrounded the inscription with a laurel wreath.
-The presence of the laurel connects this logo with the Fiat emblem, which was used in 1925.
-The font is now bold and not as elongated as before, although the general shape of the letters has been preserved.
+The laurel’s presence links this logo to the Fiat emblem from 1925.
+The font is now bold and less elongated than before, although the general shape of the letters has been preserved.

 1962 – 1968